 bottom shell.
 Taking off about 1/8 of an inch should be enough.
 This not only creates a nice slot for your legs to rest in (without gluing), it is barely noticible since they are on the underside of the ship.
 BTW, I used the clear Lexan rods that are

 used to open & close the shades on mini-blinds.
-They have a retangular shape with diffracts the green light from the bottom inserts nicely.
+They have a hexagonal shape which diffracts the green light from the bottom inserts nicely.
 They have them at Home Depot for three bucks or so.
 Depending on how high you want your ships to perch, one rod

 should be enough for each machine.